 The Two Common Types Of 3D Lighting In Animation

 The light we perceive in the real world is a complicated mixture of ambient light and several extra light sources.
 A significant portion of the light we see each day is the real light from a distant blazing star that illuminates our sky and refracts innumerable times in our environment.
-That is why, when objects are not in direct sunlight, they are rarely fully dark.
+That is why they are rarely fully dark when objects are not in direct sunlight.

 Advanced rendering algorithms generate first-rate ambient lighting, creating incredibly believable scenes.